adil6572/Infatuation-Web-Scraper/Readme.md

    scrapy crawl Review
    ```

-2. The scraped data will be saved in a CSV file named `Reviews.json` in the project directory.
+2. The scraped data will be saved in a JSON file named `Reviews.json` in the project directory.

 You can now use this data for various purposes, such as analysis, building your restaurant recommendation system, or any other creative project you have in mind.